madanyc/workfront-learn.en/help/scenario-planner-program/what-is-scenario-planner.md

 ---
-title: [!DNL Scenario Planner] Explained
+title: "[!DNL Scenario Planner] Explained"
 description: Learn how [!DNL Scenario Planner] fits with other [!DNL Adobe Workfront] resource planning tools.
 Then learn how to set up [!DNL Scenario Planner].
 activity: use
 type: Tutorial